Acrylic paint on Dibond panels 32ft. x 7ft. Installed August 31st, 2017 Starbucks at the corner of Ocean and Water 745 Ocean Street, Santa Cruz, CA

 Design sketch for the 32ft. long mural, with the aluminum composite panels resting against my table, waiting to be sanded and primed.

-I scanned my shapes into an image program, printed various sizes and morphs, then printed and cut out the shapes, so I could move them around to come up with a rhythmic flow resembling the movement of ocean water.
+I scanned my final shapes into a computer image program, printing various sizes and morphs.
+Then, I printed and cut out the shapes, so I could move them around to come up with a rhythmic flow resembling the movement of ocean water.

 My finished mock-up.
 The darker section on the left would be the part of the mural mounted on the west wall of the building.
 Then, the mural would wrap sharply at the corner to continue on to the south wall for another 24 ft.